 How To Differentiate Evaporator And Condenser Coils

-Wondering, “What’s the difference between ac evaporator vs condenser coils?”
+Wondering, “What’s the difference between AC evaporator and AC condenser coils?”

 An air conditioner is a heating and cooling machine that removes moisture from the air and keeps the living space cool in summer.
 There are two major components that make up an air conditioner: the condenser coil and the evaporator.
 Both components have their own purpose.